Walk 46: Whilton & Long Buckby Circular

 6. The Whilton & Buckby Locks Association are in charge round these parts.
 Our canals need all the support they can get & people visit from all over the world, as we’ll see soon.
 Click on the above link & then click on ‘Tom’s Tales’ for a great insight

-There’s a minor road bridge to pass under & then we’re entering a residential area with some great canal-side properties…
+7. Pass under the minor road bridge & now you’re entering a residential area with some great canal-side properties…

 8. Firstly on the right is a newly restored property…